AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex8.md

 ![Verify Calls](./images/prettyprofile.png)

 Again you notice that the identifiers-object contains a Google `GAID`.
 In this case, for Profile data, the Primary Identifier is `emailId`, with `GAID` being a secondary identifier.
-By having both of these identities on the same call, including the `mobilenr`, ID-syncs have now been done and have connected these 3 identities to each other in Adobe Experience Platform's Unified Identity Service.
+By having both of these identities on the same request, including the `mobilenr`, ID-syncs have now been done and have connected these 3 identities to each other in Adobe Experience Platform's Unified Identity Service.

-If you see all these calls going out to the DCS Endpoint from GTM, that means that GTM is correctly configured.
+If you see all these requests going out to the DCS Endpoint from GTM, that means that GTM is correctly configured.

-Now we need to verify whether these calls are successfully received by Platform.
+Now we need to verify whether these requests are successfully received by Platform.

 To log in to Platform, go to [https://experience.adobe.com/platform/home](https://experience.adobe.com/platform/home).